Sonography Boot Camp

 This session is affectionately referred to as Sonography Boot Camp.

 The focus of Sonography Boot Camp is to learn the sonographic characteristics of normal anatomy, scan techniques for imaging abdominal and pelvic organs, and how to ergonomically manipulate the ultrasound machine and transducers.

-Sonography Boot Camp takes place at IUD in Spanish Fort, Alabama.
+Sonography Boot Camp takes place at IUD in Daphne, Alabama.
 The three-week session moves students between intensive lectures and hands-on scan labs Monday thru Friday 8:00 a.m. to 6:00 pm with an hour break for lunch.

 Hands-on scanning begins the second day and progress through the three weeks.
 Students are tested daily on the previous day’s curriculum and both scan labs and lecture material build on each throughout camp.

 Sonography is among the most difficult imaging modalities to learn.
 This “boot camp” is formatted to teach students basic scanning skills that allow them to enter the clinical setting sooner where didactic and clinical instruction merge and clinical experience begins.

 An option 4th week of scan labs are offer for all students at no additional cost.
 This 4th week is a continuation of the scan labs covered in the sonogrpahy boot camp is an highly encouraged for all new 1 year students.

 IUD does not currently offer housing on campus, however, we have plenty of options available in Daphne and are very close to Mobile.
 Find out more about off-campus housing during Boot camp.

 April 16, 2018